 We left Koweta, I think about the first part of October, 1848.

-Mr. Lilley had employed Mr. Bemo to go out and build him a house in the Seminole Nation.
-We were to meet him at Mr. Lewis's where his wife was staying, being one of his daughters.
+Tr.
+Lilley had employed Mr. Bemo to go out and build him a house in the Seminole Nation we were to meet him at Mr. Lewis's where his wife was staying, being one of his daughters.
 When we got there they were not ready at all and we had to wait four or five days and I was bothered enough about it.
 After we got started we were at least five days on the road.
-Had no one to help us in the very muddy places.
+Mad no one to help us in the very muddy places.
 We took out with us a colored woman from Koweta as cook.
-We had ox-wagons for all our things and so we had to go slowly, even though we had a house-wagon.
-Five days was the regular trip down to the Creek Agency but it took us longer than that, at least 7 days.
-They lost the oxen on the North Fork bottom and so we were delayed part of two days.
+We had ox-wagons for all our things and so we had to go slowly, even though we had a hourse-wagon.
+Five days was the regular trip down to the Greek Agency but it took us longer than that at least seven days.
+They lost the ox n on the North Fork bottom and so we were delayed part of two days.
 When at last we arrived at the sight of the Mission, it was a desolate looking place, right in the midst of a sandy plain, a little log cabin, without a window, just a door and a shutter on wooden hinges.
-The door had wooden hinges too and a tring for a latch.
+The door had wooden hinges too and a string for a latch.
 When it was cold we had to shut the little window and the door.
-The chimney was built of sticks and it was not plastered, only just a little around the bottom.
-Only just wood sticking up there.
+The chimney was built of sticks and it was not plastered only just a little around the bottom.
+Only just wookd sticking up there.
 The floor was laid with rails and not even punchuns, just rails laid down.
-The house was raised up about three feet from the ground on sawed bottoms of trees, no under-pinning, so you may know how the wind went up through the rails.
+The house was raised up about thr e feet from the ground on sawed bottoms of trees, no under-pinning, so you may know who the wind went up through the rails.
 Every time you would walk across they would jump or hump up and down.
 It was a pretty big room, perhaps sixteen or eighteen square and we put up the bed-steads in each corner on the same side and then put up curtains so as to have each a little room.
 We occupied one and Mr. Bemo the other.
 Made a bed on the floor for the children that night.

-The next day Mr. Lilley put up another set of rails overhead.
-Up there they put the boxes and such things we had to put up.
-Down stairs, we had to put the coffee and flour and sugar as best we could in the other corners of the room.
+and up there they put the boxes and such things we had to put up there.
+Down stairs, we had to put the offee and flour and sugar as best we could in the other corners of the room.
 We had a little mill to grind our corn.
 Aunt Ceeley made a fire and decided to get our meals there.
 We did not take up much room for our flour as we only had it for a rarity and had to use meal all the time.
-I used to feel sorry for poor Maggie as she never could eat cornbread as a child and she used to look almost starved as we only had light-bread on Sundays generally.
+I used to feel sorry for poor Maggie as he never could at cornbread as a child and she used to look almost starved as we only had light-oread on Suncays generally.

-That day, little Walter was born, October 21st, 1948.
+That day, little Walter was born, October 21st, 1848.
 I have often wondered since how I ever lived through it, but I got along very well.
 The baby was healthy and I had no trouble.

 Eliza and Maggie took care of the little ones.
-Maymie was a little tot then, just running around, she was not much trouble.
+Maymie was a little tot them just running around, she was not much trouble.